Computer Science (CS)

 CS 435.
 Mobile Development.
 (3 Credits)

 An introduction to mobile application development using the Android platform.
 Topics include development tools, the application life-cycle, interfaces, asynchronous tasks, events, data storage and services.
-Prerequisite: CS 280 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 280 with a minimum grade of C-.

 CS 440.
 Distributed Computing for Machine Learning and Data Analysis.
 (3 Credits)

 A programming intensive introduction to distributed computing with attention to applications in machine learning and data analysis.
 Topic includes distributed sequential analysis methods, distributed Markov model-based methods, and distributed support vector machine-based methods.
-Prerequisite: CS 303 or CS 365 with a minimum grade of C-; or instructor permission.
+Prerequisite: CS 303 or CS 365 with a minimum grade of C-.

 CS 450.
 Ethical Hacking and Malware.
 (3 Credits)